Transfer file from desktop machine to remote server

 This feature is available from Ezeelogin version 7.30.0.
 Refer below article to upgrade the current Ezeelogin installation to the latest version.

-Upload Files from your Desktop to remote servers via Ezeelogin GUI
+Upload files from the desktop to remote servers via Ezeelogin GUI.

 Click on the File Upload icon and choose a file from the client machine.
 Provide a Remote Path where the file needs to be copied and then click on the Upload button.